A concise geometric proof of the three distance theorem: Abstract

 The \emph{three distance theorem} states that for any given irrational number $\alpha$ and a natural number $n$, when the interval $( 0, 1 )$ is divided into $n+1$ subintervals by integer multiples of $\alpha$, namely, $\{0\}, \{ \alpha \}, \{ 2\,\alpha \}$, $\dots$, $\{ n\,\alpha \}$, then each subinterval is limited to at most three different lengths.
 Steinhaus conjectured this theorem in the 1950s, and many researchers have given various proofs since then.

-This paper aims to improve the perspective by showing a two-dimensional map of how the unit interval is divided by continuously changing $\alpha$, and give a concise proof of the theorem.
-We also present a simple proof of the three gap theorem, a dual of the three distance theorem.
+This paper aims to improve the perspective by showing a two-dimensional map which tells how the unit interval is divided by continuously changing $\alpha$, and provide a concise proof of the theorem.
+By illustrating this proof through geometric visualizations, we offer a clearer and more intuitive understanding of the underlying principles and relationships.
+The approach not only reinforces the classical results but also paves the way for new insights and applications in the study of irrational numbers and their properties.
+Additionally, we present a simple proof of the three gap theorem, which is a dual of the three distance theorem.

-Pythagoras is credited by Nicomachus, Boethius, and others, though possibly untrue, with having discovered that when the ratio of string lengths is $3 : 2$, the notes produced by the strings resonate harmoniously together (for example, \cite{iamblichus1965vita}, \cite{burkert1972lore}, \cite{vanderWaerden1943-VANDHD-2}).
-We can determine the pitch of the notes $F \to C \to G \to D \to A \to E \to B$ by starting with the note $F$ and successively multiplying the length of the string by the factor of $\dfrac{2}{3}$, and doubling the length of the string when it was less than half its original length, known as the Pythagorean temperament.